pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║ 2130.00 ║
     ╚═════════╝

+This table signifies a list of the sums of all transactions going in the same direction.

 ## Different Currencies

 With this, in the same way, we will be able to add another grouping by giving the column name separated by a comma.
 So if we need to add the next stage of grouping, let's add the `Currency` column this way: